rom-py/rompy/docs/core_concepts.md

 # Core Concepts

 This section explores the fundamental components that make up Rompy's architecture.
-If you're new to Rompy, start with the [User Guide](user_guide.md) before diving into these concepts.
+If you're new to Rompy, start with the [Getting Started Guide](getting_started.md) before diving into these concepts.

 Rompy is a modular library with configuration and execution separated by design.
 The core framework consists of two primary concepts: